Chinese Culture University: The Hwa Kang Museum

-Established in 1971, the university museum, also called the Hwa Kang Museum, is the first comprehensive museum of its kind in Taiwan.
+Established in 1971, the university museum now located in the right wing of Xiao Feng Memorial Hall, also called the Hwa Kang Museum, is the first comprehensive museum of its kind in Taiwan.
 Its permanent collection consists of Chinese ceramics from the many centuries, modern Chinese paintings and calligraphic works, Chinese folk arts and woodblock prints.
 Some highlights of the collection include pieces by Wang Yangming, Wu Changshuo, Woo Tsin-hang, Yu Youren, Puru, Chang Dai-chien, and Li Meishu.

 Athletics

 CCU offers martial arts programs on the Yang Ming Shan campus.
 The CCU Judo team is internationally competitive and a number of members have won their division in both national and international tournaments.
 The CCU Martial Arts Department also offers courses in Japanese ju jitsu, aikido and kung fu.

 The CCU baseball program was established in 1964, in the second year of the school's history.